NullPointerMaker/webpage2telegraph/README.md

 The new version is an adapter library to [Export to Telegraph](https://github.com/gaoyunzhi/export_to_telegraph), hacking with monkey patches.

 Maintaining a separate library is too cumbersome, especially when the upstream does not cooperate.
 All commits are uncommented.
-The issues are ignored.
+I must check them one by one.
+And the issues are ignored.

-I just want to make some unacceptable fixes.
+I just want to make some fixes which are not accepted.

 ## Usage